kegomimu/prometheus/README.md

 An encrypted, next-generation filesystem that aims to protect from cryptoanalysis as well as 5$ wrench attacks.

 > [!NOTE]
 > This project isn't inactive, there's work going on in the background.
-The whitepaper is being written and a simple filesystem will be released within the next few months.
+The whitepaper is being written and a simple filesystem will be released within the next few weeks.

 **Overview**